You Are Here:

 1. What was the most memorable live performance you ever saw and why did it connect all your dots?
 (My 12-year-old cranium opened up and stars flew in when I got to see Judith Jamison dance “Cry” in an Alvin Ailey performance.)

 2. What’s your favorite urban place?
-Tell us about that restorative coffee shop, opera house, city park, or book store you love.
+Tell us about that restorative coffee shop, opera house, city park, or bookstore you love.

 3. Do you live in a rural area?
 Is there a seasonal natural happening you could let your readers in on?
 An annual bird migration?
 A wildflower bloom?
 How you love it when the wetlands start to freeze over?